The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 13 Dehashed

-Dehashed provides access to over 14 billion records from publicly known data breaches.
+Dehashed provides access to 14 billion+ records from publicly known data breaches.
 Search by email, username, IP, name, phone, address, or VIN.
-Unlike Have I Been Pwned, which tells you if an email was breached, Dehashed shows the actual data associated with those breaches.
-It's a critical tool for understanding what's already exposed about a target.
+Unlike Have I Been Pwned, which tells you whether an email was leaked, Dehashed shows the actual data associated with those breaches.
+It's an essential tool for understanding what's already exposed about a target.

 Pros